Includes 90 “Get-to-Know-Others” Questions!

 This point is powerfully illustrated in the movie Amistad.
 It is based on the true story of a group of enslaved Africans who took over their ship in 1839 on the way to America and fought for their freedom in federal court.
 In a pivotal movie scene, one of their abolitionist allies, Theodore Joadson (played by Morgan Freeman), visits John Quincy Adams (played by Anthony Hopkins), to enlist his assistance.
 Click here to watch the video.

 During their brief conversation, Adams describes the power of story with these words:

 “When I was an attorney a long time ago, I realized after much trial and error, that in a courtroom, whoever tells the best story wins.”

 Joadson doesn’t grasp the point, so Adams presses him with the question, “What is their story?”
 When Joadson answers, “They’re from Africa,” Adams gently rebukes him with these words:

 “You have proven you know what they are.
 They’re Africans.
 Congratulations.
 What you don’t known, and as far as I can tell haven’t bothered in the least to discover, is who they are.”

-As the movie goes on to show, “Who they are,” is not defined in terms of where they were born, how old they are, or what they did for a living, but rather in terms of their struggles and suffering, their hopes and their dreams, all of which are powerfully summarized in the climatic plea, “Give us free!”
-(If video screen does not appear below, click here.)
+As the movie goes on to show, “Who they are,” is not defined in terms of where they were born, how old they are, or what they did for a living, but rather in terms of their struggles and suffering, their hopes and their dreams, all of which are powerfully summarized in the climatic plea, “Give us free!”.
+Click here to watch the video

 The Bible Is a Story Filled with Stories